Business / Data Analyst

 Create job alert

-We're looking for a commercially minded, insight-driven Data / Business Analyst who thrives on turning complex data into powerful business stories.
-This is not just a reporting role - it's an opportunity to influence strategic decisions, unlock profitability, and drive operational excellence across this very large, fast-moving, ever-evolving business.
+We’re seeking a commercially focused, insight-driven Data Analyst who excels at transforming complex data into clear, actionable insights.
+This is more than a reporting role — it’s an opportunity to directly influence strategic decisions, improve profitability, and enhance operational performance across a large, fast-paced organisation.

 As a key partner to Finance, Leadership, and Operations teams, you will: